natashavinik/spell-cards/my-vue-app/README.md

 ## Part 3 - Take home project

 There's a whole lot more you could do with this to make players happy.
-Implement two of the following features to the spell cards and create your own github repo with a `README` detailing your strategy and explaining your decisions.
+Implement two of the following features, one smaller and one larger, to the spell cards and create your own Github repo with a `README` detailing your strategy and explaining your decisions.
+You have two days.
+Email Kat and Grace a link to your repo on Github when it's done.

+Smaller features:
 - Add whichever expanded spell detail feature you didn't choose in part 2
+- Use react-query to get the data instead of `.then` NOTE
+- Add sorting buttons so the user can toggle between sorting by spell level and sorting alphabetically by name

+Larger features:
 - Since the data is paginated already, add page browsing
-- Add tabs so the player can browse spells by class
+- Add tabs so the player can browse spells by class or level
+    NOTE: The full set of caster classes is Bard, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, and Wizard.
+Spells range in level from cantrip (sometimes thought of as level 0) to 1 through 9, with potency increasing as level increases.
+- Add a "known spells" section to the page that users can add spells to and remove spells from.
+It does not have to persist with a refresh.